mkakh/flutter-chatgpt-client/README.md

 # Flutter ChatGPT Client

-A Flutter project that serves as a client for the ChatGPT API.
+Simple Flutter app to chat with ChatGPT API.

 ## How to Build
 To build this project, create `.env` file in the project root and add your API key as folows: